krupansu/buildingai/README.md

 ## Acknowledgments

 This project draws inspiration from existing AI-driven solutions in manufacturing, such as predictive maintenance and process optimization platforms.
-Open-source libraries like TensorFlow and Scikit-Learn have been instrumental in developing AI models.
+Open-source libraries like TensorFlow and scikit-learn have been instrumental in developing AI models.
 We acknowledge the contributions of researchers, developers, and organizations that have advanced the field of AI in manufacturing.
+"""

+    with open('README.md', 'w') as readme_file:
+        readme_file.write(readme_content)

+    print("README.md file generated successfully.")

+# Generate the README file
+generate_readme()